 Simple cystitis is the term used to describe an infection in the urine which is causing mild to moderate symptoms, where the infection has not spread to the kidneys, and is not causing severe generalised symptoms.
 Self-treatment with standby antibiotics is usually effective for simple cystitis.
-Symptoms usually improve within 24 hours.
+Symptoms should improve within 24 hours.
 Symptoms of simple cystitis include:

-- Burning and soreness when passing water (doctors call this dysuria)
+- Burning and soreness when passing water (doctors call this dysuria).

-- A need to pass water frequently, sometimes many times in an hour
+- A need to pass water frequently, sometimes many times in an hour.

-- A need to run to the toilet quickly and and not being able to hold urine for longer periods
+- A need to run to the toilet quickly and and not being able to hold urine for longer periods.

-- The urine may be brown or murky and may smell strong
+- The urine may be brown or murky and may smell strong.

 Severe or complicated cystitis